 17.1.
 Data revision - policy

 The data published are provisional.
-Final data for all 4 quarters of a year are published five months after the ending of the fourth quarter of the reporting year (the end of May of the next year).
+Final data of a of a year are published six months after the ending of the fourth quarter of the reporting year (the end of June of the next year).

 There is no delay, the data are transmitted to Eurostat and released nationally at the same day.